WHAT TO DO WHEN AN AGGRESSIVE DOG APPROACHES YOUR DOG

 In dog terms, this inhibits threat and more dominant behaviours like standing across your dog’s back.

-Most of the time, this will defuse a situation and prevent an attack occurring.
-There are appeasing hormones in a dog’s anogenital area, so the other dog is extremely unlikely to be aggressive towards your dog if it is approaching your dog’s rear-end.
+In many cases, this will defuse a situation and prevent an attack occurring.
+There are appeasing hormones in a dog’s anogenital area, so the other dog is unlikely to be aggressive towards your dog if it is approaching your dog’s rear-end.